Michelle Legge

 $800 - $0 = $800.
 You report a capital gain of $800 on your Schedule 3 Form.

-Unlike our last three countries, airdrops in Germany aren’t considered income by BZst.
-They’re seen as more akin to a lottery win and therefore they aren’t subject to Income Tax.
-So in Germany, airdrops are not taxed.
+Airdrops in Germany aren’t considered income by BZst.
+They’re seen as more akin to a lottery win, and therefore, they aren’t subject to Income Tax.

 How are airdrops taxed in other countries?

-You can simplify airdrop taxes, and crypto taxes in general, by using Koinly's crypto tax calculator.
+You can simplify crypto taxes with a crypto tax calculator like Koinly.
 Koinly does all tax calculations for you, based on where you live.

 If you live in a country where airdrops are treated as income, you can head into the settings page of your Koinly account and turn "treat airdrops as income?" on.
 Koinly will then calculate the Income Tax for airdrops and add them to your income report.